ronghanghu/cmn/README.md

 2. Download the GloVe matrix for word embedding:
 `./word_embedding/download_embed_matrix.sh`

+## Explanation rescoring demo
+1. Go into the explanation classifier demo folder: `cd ./exp-txt-classifier`
+2. Download the pre-trained model: `./download_demo_model.sh`
+3. Start the web demo: `python run_web_demo.py`
+The web demo uses GPU 0 and port 8080 by default.
+To use a different GPU or port, set `--gpu_id` and `--port`.
+4. Go to http://localhost:8080/ in your web browser to access the demo.
+If you used a different port in the last step, modify the port in this URL accordingly.

+You may use the `run_demo` function in explanation_classifier_demo.py to run on a single image.

 ## Fast text-based object localization demo (pre-trained on Visual Genome)
 1. Go into the demo folder: `cd ./demo`
 2. Download the pre-trained model: `./download_demo_model.sh`